Project Mercury: Canceled

 Nine of the planned flights were canceled.

+Mercury-Jupiter was a proposed suborbital launch configuration consisting of a Jupiter missile carrying a Mercury capsule.
+Two flights were planned in support of Project Mercury.
+The Mercury-Jupiter 1 flight would have been a heat shield test.
+The Mercury-Jupiter 2 flight was planned as a maximum dynamic pressure qualification test of the production Mercury spacecraft with a chimpanzee on board.
+On July 1, 1959, less than a year after the October, 1958 program start date, the flights were canceled due to budget constraints.

 Suborbital flights were planned for four other astronauts but the number of flights was cut down gradually and finally all remaining were canceled after Titov's flight.

 Mercury-Atlas 9 was intended to be followed by more one-day flights and even a three-day flight but with the coming of the Gemini Project it seemed unnecessary.
 The Jupiter booster was, as mentioned above, intended to be used for different purposes.